esteinborn/github-for-cats/outline.md

 ## Cloning someone elses repo

-GH is social, all code that is made publically available is at your fingertips Find jQuery
+_GH is social, all code that is made publically available is at your fingertips_

+ - Find jQuery
-CLone jQuery
+ - CLone jQuery
-Can make changes to it now and use them for yourself or make a bug fix and send changes back to them to fix it.
+ - Can make changes to it now and use them for yourself
+ - or make a bug fix and send changes back to them to fix it.

 ## Keeping Track of changes

  - Committing 101
-    - MEtaphor: Planting a flag in the ground to say this is what this code was like at this point in time.
+    - Metaphor: A snapshot in time.
+"This" is what this code was like at this point in time.
-    - Have the ability to create new flags, and review flags, and go back to old flags
+    - Have the ability to create review and revert snapshots
  - Make a small change in project
  - See the change detailed line by line
  - Commit the changes, and sync back to GH